-- While ending a leave letter, you have to sound hopeful that your request will be accepted and thankful to the boss for being understanding, cooperative, and facilitative to you.
+- While ending a leave letter, you have to sound hopeful that competent authority will accept the request, and thank the boss for understanding, cooperating, and facilitating you.

 - Give any suggestions you have for managing work in your absence, or if you have already looked after the work, mention it in your ending paragraph.

-- Sign off the application on a thank you note, a one liner would do.
-Like, “Your facilitation in this regard will be highly appreciated”, “I shall remain grateful to you”, “I’ll be much obliged” etc.
+- Sign off the application on a thank you note.
+A one-liner would do.
+Like, “I will highly appreciate your facilitation in this regard,” “I shall remain grateful to you,” “I’ll be much obliged,” etc.